tanya009/shopApp/README.md

 Run .NET Application first so that API call can takes place.
 Now Run Angular application by following steps:
  1. Go to Visual studio code and make sure you are inside the project location.
+ 2. Please make sure you are using Angular version 8.2.2, it can give error for higher environments.
- 2. Go to inside your project in command palette through command: cd projectname
+ 3. Go to inside your project in command palette through command: cd projectname
- 3. Run the project using command: ng serve.
+ 4. Run the project using command: ng serve.

 Now go to Browser and type "http://localhost:4200/".
 Angular UI will be shown.